hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/02-history.md

 These event rates have been too fast for humans since the 1970's, when human scanners were replaced by heuristic track-finding routines, usually by hand-written algorithms that iterate through all combinations within plausible windows (which are now a bottleneck in high track densities).

-Although many computing tasks in particle physics are suitable for hand-written algorithms, the field also has and has always had tasks that are a natural fit for ML and artificial intelligence, to such an extent that human intelligence was enlisted to solve them.
+Although many computing tasks in particle physics are suitable for hand-written algorithms, the field also has and has always had tasks that are a natural fit for artificial intelligence, to such an extent that human intelligence was enlisted to solve them.
 While ML would have been beneficial to HEP from the very beginning of the field, algorithms and computational resources have only recently made it possible.

 ## Symbolic AI and connectionist AI